expfactory/expfactory-python/README.md

       expfactory --test

+#### Interactive generation of psiturk battery

+To run the executable to open up a web interface to design your experiment:

+      expfactory

+The web interface includes the following:

+- custom generation of battery (local folder, AWS virtual machine, or virtual machine)
+- serves API (JSON) with experiment details
+- complete documentation

 ### Functions Provided
 You can also use the library as a module, and import expfactory functions into your application.
-Please see our [documentation](http://expfactory.github.io) for details
+Please see our [documentation](http://expfactory.readthedocs.org/en/latest/getting-started.html) for details